rafcamlet/nvim-luapad/README.md

 ### Types of errors

-Luapad divides errors on 3 categories:
+Luapad separates errors into 3 categories:

 | Error   | Description                                                                                                  |
 | ---     | ---                                                                                                          |